 A simple but effective plot of Might & Magic VI follows the zeitgeist.
-In 1998 the game couldn’t get away with just a mere background storyline, which the only purpose is to give a reason for the player to kill a bunch of mobs.
+In 1998 the game couldn’t get away with just a mere background storyline, which only purpose is to give a reason for the player to kill a bunch of mobs.
 So now we have wordy dialogues with NPCs, plot twists, and even two alternative endings: blowing up the Kreegan hive or blowing up the Kreegan hive without destroying the rest of Enroth with it.

-Sci-Fi elements are still here, keeping the M&M VI in line with the cyberfantasy roots of previous games in the series.
-Supercomputers, ancient spaceships lying in eternal slumber, laser blasters and dangerous robotic sentinels: all that comes along with liches, minotaurs, fireballs, and rest of the fantasy tropes.
+Sci-Fi elements are still here, keeping the M&M VI in line with the cyber fantasy roots of previous games in the series.
+Supercomputers, ancient spaceships lying in eternal slumber, laser blasters, and dangerous robotic sentinels: all that comes along with liches, minotaurs, fireballs, and rest of the fantasy tropes.

 Cartoonish pixelated graphics remained in the past.
 The late ’90s were the years of three-dimensional landscapes and photorealism.
 Mountains, hills, and caves of Enroth now have depth and volume.
-Moreover, the land is now basking in the glow of dynamic lights: glares of the tunnel walls from a fireball flying by and murky morning mist embracing the mountains take a strong grip upon the player’s heart, aiding strongly to the sense of immersion.
+Moreover, the land is basking in the glow of dynamic lights: glares of the tunnel walls from a fireball flying by and murky morning mist embracing the mountains take a firm grip upon the player’s heart, aiding strongly to the sense of immersion.

 NPCs, mobs, and trees remained 2D, but much of the effort was put into making the pixels as less cartoonish as possible.
 Character portraits now look less like portraits per se, but rather resemble the photos you take for a passport.
 Wierd and queer photos they are, but photos nevertheless.